aWildOtto/carbon-tracker/README.md

 ![journey page](/docs/3.PNG)

-The journey page allows user to add a journey contains transportation mode(bike/walk, bus, skytrain or car), car specifications, route and date.
+The journey page allows user to add a journey containing transportation mode(bike/walk, bus, skytrain or car), car specifications, route and date.

 User can press a journey to edit its information.